jg-made/jg-made-system/README.md

 - https://www.vaultproject.io/docs/commands/
 - https://www.consul.io/docs/commands/index.html
 - https://github.com/go-jira/jira
+Note that all three of these are written in Go.
+I strongly recommend setting up a Go environment on your computer and installing these packages from source in that go-specific way (`go install` run in project dir).

 ### STEP_3
 Symlink the stuff in `configs` to where they need to go.
 Just look up their names on the internet.
-Some of these configs you won't need (e.g. maybe you don't use `screen` like me).
+Some of these configs you won't need (e.g. maybe you don't use `screen` like me, so you don't need screenrc config).
-The sylink you probably want the most is:
+The symlink you probably want the most is:
 ```
 ln -s ~/.jg-made-system/configs/zshrc ~/.zshrc
 ```
 If you are using my `zshrc`, you almost certainly will want to remove some stuff (it's all in the `#CUSTOM` section) such as me setting my `EDITOR` to a custom binary called `em`.
 In `zshrc` you will probably also want to comment out certain sourced "profiles".
 If in doubt, comment it out.
-Read any config before you use it!
+Read any config FULLY before you use it!

 ### STEP_4
 Create a ROOT-ONLY (use `sudo mkdir` and `sudo touch`) `auths` directory in this project root.
 It should minimally look like this: